“Devote yourselves to prayer, being watchful and thankful” (Colossians 4:2).

 Devotion to prayer was one of the marks of the early church.
 In Acts 2:42, Luke lists four areas of devotion that marked the Jerusalem church: apostles’ teaching, fellowship, the breaking of bread, and prayer.
 The rest of Acts demonstrates its devotion, as a praying church breaks out of Judea and embarks upon its mission to the world.

 God’s call to His people today is for nothing less than that demonstrated by the first believers.
 As we depend upon His power through prayer, we establish His kingdom in the lives of men and women everywhere, seeing Christ’s kingdom advance among the nations.

 Father, may I be a devoted intercessor, committed to seeing Your kingdom established in the lives of all people in order to see Your glory spread throughout the world.

-–Adapted from Vertical with Jesus: A 30-Day Journey to Impact Kingdom Living by David and Kim Butts.
-This book is available at prayershop.org.
-Use the code CONPSP3 at checkout to receive an additional 10% discount.
+–Adapted from Prayer and the End of Days (Praying God’s Purposes in Troubled Times) by David Butts.
+This resource is available at prayershop.org.
+Use the code CONPSP3 at checkout to receive an additional 10% discount on the book.

 –Prayer Points taken from Patterns for Prayer by Alvin VanderGriend.